gerardogrisolini/ZenRetail/README.md

 # ZenRetail - RMS

-Retail Management System and e-Commerce developed with Swift 5, Angular 7 and PostgreSQL 11.
+Retail Management System and e-Commerce developed with Swift, Angular and PostgreSQL .

 #### Under active development.
 Please do not use.